pocomane/brewed-in-the-apocalypse/bita.md

 ends.
 ```

-# Support moves

-In the following moves, it would be great if the __Make the worst happen__ that
-the scenarist will do after a failure roll were liked to the question just
-asked.

 __Read a person__ - When in a charged situation you, a protagonist, try to get some
 information from a person,  __Face the uncertain__: